 Waivers are available to all FSL members.
-Waiver applications reviewed twice a year.
-Waiver applications must be received by July 1 for the fall term and November 1 for the spring term.
+Waiver applications are reviewed twice a year.
+Waiver applications must be received by July 1 for the fall term and December 1 for the spring term.
 Late waiver applications may not be reviewed until the following term.
-Note: Fall 2021 waiver application deadline was extended to July 12.

 There are two application options based on the student’s circumstance:

 - This waiver is a one time application and approval process; students do not need to apply each year

 - This waiver is a one-year waiver and students must reapply annually to maintain a waiver as needed.